citsystems/jsify/sphinx/source/properties_exist.rst

 Usage of `properties_exist`
 ---------------------------

-The `properties_exist` function allows you to verify the existence of a sequence of nested properties within a `JsonObject`.
+The `properties_exist` function allows you to verify the existence of a sequence of nested properties within a `Object`.
 If all the properties in the given path exist, the function returns `True`; otherwise, it returns `False`.

 **Example:**